magpie514/swinn/README.md

 ## Keys
 `.` to go back to a previous folder, or close the application if at top level.
-You may also quit with Ctrl+C. Any assigned key will perform its given action, and non-assigned keys should show an alert.
+You may also quit with Escape and Ctrl+C. Any assigned key will perform its given action, and non-assigned keys should show an alert.